Facebooktwitterredditpinterestlinkedintumblr

 • Hit the Windows + X key and select Device Manager from the list.

-• Once the Device Manager opens up, you will proceed to the View and proceed to check the Show hidden devices part.
+• Once the Device Manager opens up, you will proceed to the View and check the Show hidden devices part.

 • Proceed and locate the Microsoft kernel debug network adapter under the Network adapters section.
-Proceed and right-click the adapter and then choose the Disable device option from the menu.
+Proceed and right-click the adapter, then choose the Disable device option from the menu.

 • You will receive a confirmation message that requires you to accept the option of disabling the adapter.
 Click Yes and accept to disable the adapter.